Singapore wealth fund GIC to take stake in Mergermarket - sources

-LONDON Singapore sovereign wealth fund GIC has agreed to buy around 30 percent of financial news and data company Mergermarket Group from its private equity owner, sources familiar with the matter said.
+LONDON (Reuters) - Singapore sovereign wealth fund GIC has agreed to buy around 30 percent of financial news and data company Mergermarket Group from its private equity owner, sources familiar with the matter said.

 GIC has valued the whole group, a former unit of The Financial Times Group, at about 1 billion pounds, the sources said, adding the deal will probably be signed on Friday.